Why Scottish grouse moors will have to stop slaughtering golden eagles – opinion piece in The Scotsman

 ge disappeared

 Now, we know that Fergus’s job is to represent the interests of ALL his constituents (estimated at 66,619 voters, according to his website).
-We know he does a good job of representing the interests of a tiny fraction of those constituents who are involved with the game-shooting industry – here’s a picture of him attending the Moy Game Fair last weekend – and is that a Scottish Gamekeepers’ Association tie around his neck?
+We know he does a good job of representing the interests of a tiny fraction of those constituents who are involved with the game-shooting industry – there’s a picture floating around of him attending the Moy Game Fair last weekend – wearing a Scottish Gamekeepers’ Association tie.

 But what about the interests of the tens of thousands of his other constituents?
 We’re pretty sure that most, if not all, will be appalled to discover what’s still going on in their area.
 What will Fergus be doing about that?